IrieBee/fem-product-preview-card/README.md

 ### What I learned

+* Remove unnecessary fonts from previous solutions in Google fonts.
 * @media screen put at the end of css.
 * Hero image didn't work as image.
 Had to use it as background image.